 Pension.
 In the beginning of my ministry I was an associate pastor.
 I remember sitting in a board meeting in which pastoral compensation and benefits were discussed.
 The senior pastor's pension was mentioned but there was no pension for the associate.
 After all, the board may have reasoned, he's only in his twenties and it isn't that important to him.
 I remember speaking up and stating that I, too, would like to be in the pension program.
 The response was for me to get myself into it.
 I did.
 At first I had it taken from my paltry salary but in a couple of years the board began to pay my pension contribution.
-Fast forward many years and I am now drawing from that pension.
-Every time I see that money in our bank account I thank God that I spoke up and that I found a way to begin that contribution which became ongoing until recently.
+Fast forward many years and I am now drawing from that I spoke up and that I found a way to begin that contribution which became ongoing until recently.